awsdocs/aws-doc-sdk-examples/javascript/example_code_v3/lambda/README.md

 This is a workspace where you can find working AWS SDK for JavaScript (V3) Lambda samples.

+**NOTE:** The AWS SDK for JavaScript (V3) is written in TypeScript so, for consistency, these examples are also in TypeScript.
+TypeScript is a super-set of JavaScript so these examples can also be run as JavaScript.

 # Getting Started

 1. Clone the [AWS SDK Code Samples repo](https://github.com/awsdocs/aws-doc-sdk-examples) repo to your local environment.
 See [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) for instructions.

-1. Install the dependencies listed in the package.json.
+2. Install the dependencies listed in the package.json.

 **Note**: These include the client modules for the AWS services required in these example, which include *@aws-sdk/client-dynamodb*, *@aws-sdk/client-lambda*, *@aws-sdk/client-iam*,